 Students demonstrate an understanding of the use of internal accounting data to direct the affairs of businesses, i.e., managerial accounting.
 Students will also become familiar with a commonly used accounting program or spreadsheet.
-Prerequisite: BA 212 with a "C" grade or better or instructor approval.

-BA 214 BUSINESS COMMUNICATION
+BUSINESS COMMUNICATION

 Students demonstrate the ability to prepare memos, letters, and informal reports; conduct research; and prepare analytical business and/or technical reports.
 Prerequisite: COMPASS writing score of 42+, or OA 104; or instructor approval.
 Recommended keyboarding of 20+ words per minute.